shonlugassy/Python-Chat-Project/README.md

 - **5:** Enter your nickname for the second client and click the "ok" button
 - **6:** For the first and second clients enter your names in the Message prompt
 - **7:** Start to chat!

+## Note: All the libraries is part of the Python standard library, so you don’t need to install the libraries separately.